-Value lue Explanation

-ON Conversational mode is allowed.
-This is the default value.

-OFF Conversational mode is not allowed.
+Value alue Explanation ON Conversational mode is allowed.
+This is the default val 0FF Conversational mode is not allowed.
+Conversational mode is not allowed.

 If this parameter is set to OFF and no Natural file server is used, you cannot continue database loops across terminal I/Os; if so, the DB2 SQL codes -501, 504, 507, 514, or 518 may occur.